 This seems to be an effort to back-track on the earlier answers given to the questions in the 26 April 2013 email, which appear to accept Caledonian was giving advice, although much else was "unknown".
 But, to my mind, describing Caledonian's role as consulting on the feasibility of doing something is simply another way of describing an advisory role.
-It would also have been clear to Options that Caledonian's role was not limited to advice on the transfer out of the consumer's existing scheme - it was declared on the FPI applications that Caledonian was giving advice on the bond too, and so any "consulting" was not solely limited to the transfer out from the existing scheme.
 This was clearly not viewed by Options as a satisfactory answer to this point in any event as its enquiries continued and, on 10 May 2013, Options asked Caledonian: